-During the first months of the Molecular Biology Program, students participate in a series of methods courses to introduce them to principles and practical aspects of basic scientific techniques and the hand-ling of model organisms.
-The methods comprise 18 two-day experiments in small groups.
+During the two first months of the Molecular Biology Program, students participate in a series of methods courses to introduce them to principles and practical aspects of basic scientific techniques and the handling of model organisms.
+The methods comprise 14 two-day experiments and a selection of two (out of four) special courses in small groups.